SKAshwin/VaccineUptake/data/README.md

 * 2020 and 2016 Election results by county. `raw/countypres_2000-2020.csv` contains information on all Presidential elections since 2000, and even breaks down the ballots cost into in-person and mail-in ballots.
 Obtained from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ

 * Racial breakdown by county.
+Obtained from the 2020 Decennial Redestricting Data : https://data.census.gov/cedsci/table?q=P1%3A%20RACE%20county&tid=DECENNIALPL2020.P1

-* Educational attainment by county
+* Educational attainment by county.
+Obtained from https://www.ers.usda.gov/data-products/county-level-data-sets/download-data/

-* Population density by county
+* Poverty by county.
+Also obtained from https://www.ers.usda.gov/data-products/county-level-data-sets/download-data/

 * Age by county.
+Obtained for 2019 from here: https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html

+* COVID-19 Deaths in 2020, by county.

 * Fox News viewership by county.